Molorov/ParagraphTextOCR/README.md

 - This will generate well-formated datasets, usable by the training scripts.

 ## BJK-185 & LJK-200

-BJK-185 corresponds to the Beijing edition of Kangyur, it is a dataset consists of woodblock printed Tibetan historical documents.
+BJK-185 corresponds to the Beijing edition of Kangyur, while the LJK-200 corrresponds to the Lijiang edition of Kangyur.
+They both are datasets consists of woodblock printed Tibetan historical documents.

-The formatted dataset is available at [here]().
+The formatted BJK-185 is available at [here](https://pan.baidu.com/s/1X_scsIvnpzV00_DRnYFGcg?pwd=awjr) with access code: awjr

-LJK-200 corrresponds to the Lijiang edition of Kangyur.
-The formatted dataset is available at [here](https://pan.baidu.com/s/1nG6u3yTrJADcwWvtnWp6Jw?pwd=965p) with access code: 965p
+The formatted LJK-200 is available at [here](https://pan.baidu.com/s/1nG6u3yTrJADcwWvtnWp6Jw?pwd=965p) with access code: 965p

 ## Training And Evaluation
 You need to have a properly formatted dataset to train a model, please refer to the section [Datasets](#Datasets).

-Two scripts are provided to train respectively line and paragraph level models: OCR/line_OCR/ctc/main_line_ctc.py and OCR/document_OCR/v_attention/main_pg_va.py
+The following script is provided to train and evaluate the model:
+OCR/document_OCR/comp_ctc/main_pg_cc.py

+The configuration files are stored in the folder: config_cc/#ConfigName.yaml

-Training a model leads to the generation of output files ; they are located in the output folder OCR/line_OCR/ctc/outputs/#TrainingName or OCR/document_OCR/v_attention/outputs/#TrainingName.
+Training a model leads to the generation of output files ; they are located in the output folder:
+OCR/document_OCR/comp_ctc/outputs/#ConfigName.

 The outputs files are split into two subfolders: "checkpoints" and "results". "checkpoints" contains model weights for the last trained epoch and for the epoch giving the best valid CER.
 "results" contains tensorboard log for loss and metrics as well as text file for used hyperparameters and results of evaluation.

 Training can use apex package for mix-precision and Distributed Data Parallel for usage on multiple GPU.

-All hyperparameters are specified and editable in the training scripts (meaning are in comments).

-Evaluation is performed just after training ending (training is stopped when the maximum elapsed time is reached or after a maximum number of epoch as specified in the training script)
+- The following command is used to train the model with corresponding configuration: python main_pg_cc.py --config ../../../config_cc/#ConfigName.yaml

+- The following command is used to evaluate the model after the training is complete: python main_pg_cc.py --config ../../../config_cc/#ConfigName.yaml --test

 ## Citation